SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 	  several commands to be executed within the specified checkpoint overhead time (`ckpt_overhead`).
-	* Additionally, if you need to change the job input files to resume the job, you can do so within the `ckpt_command`.
+	* Additionally, if you need to change the job input files to resume the job, you can do so within `ckpt_command`.
-	* If your application does checkpointing periodically, like most of the molecular dynamics codes do, you don’t need the `ckpt_command` (just leave it blank).
+	* If your application does checkpointing periodically, like most molecular dynamics codes do, you don’t need `ckpt_command` (just leave it blank).
 	* You can send the `USR1` signal outside the job script any time using the `scancel -b -s USR1 <jobid>` command to terminate the